RobertoPrevato/jekyll-now/_posts/2016-11-11-Comparisons-of-async-await.md

 ---
 layout: post
-title: Comparison of .NET, Python and JavaScript async await
+title: Comparison of async await syntax in .NET, Python and JavaScript
 ---

 While I am planning to write a review of aiohttp, an event-driven HTTP client/server implementation for Python, I decided to write something about asynchronous programming and the async/await syntax in .NET, Python and JavaScript.